Stack for Customer Support

 AI-powered help centers — Search that understands intent.
 Answer from docs, past tickets, and product info.

 Auto-generated FAQ — Extract common questions from tickets.
-Keep FAQ updated.
+Keep FAQ updated automatically.

 RAG for internal — Agents query internal docs.
 Faster than manual search.